unfunco/terraform-aws-oidc-github/README.md

-# AWS federation for GitHub Actions
+# AWS OIDC federation for GitHub Actions

 Terraform module to configure GitHub as an OpenID Connect identity provider for Amazon Web Services.
 This will allow GitHub Actions to access resources within an AWS account without requiring long-lived credentials to be stored in GitHub.

 ## Getting started